No. 228 Squadron RAF

 No. 228 Squadron RAF was a squadron of the Royal Air Force active at various times between 1918 and 1964.
-It spent the greatest part of its existence flying over water, doing so in First, and Second World Wars and beyond, performing anti-submarine, reconnaissance and air-sea rescue tasks.
+It spent the greatest part of its existence flying over water, doing so in the First, and Second World Wars and beyond, performing anti-submarine, reconnaissance and air-sea rescue tasks.

 History

 Formation and the First World War

 The squadron formed on 20 August 1918 at Great Yarmouth during the re-organisation of the former RNAS stations of Nos.
 324, 325 and 326 Flights.
 The squadron was initially equipped with both Felixstowe F.2A and Curtiss H.16 aircraft and was involved in anti-submarine patrols.
 The last patrol was flown on 24 October 1918 and the squadron disbanded on 30 June 1919 at RNAS Killingholme.

 Reformation

 The squadron reformed on 15 December 1936 at RAF Pembroke Dock, and was initially equipped with a variety of aircraft including Short Singapores, a Supermarine Scapa, a Saro London and a Supermarine Stranraer.
 However, by September 1938 the squadron was just operating Stranraers.
 In November 1938 the squadron received its first Short Sunderland, and by April 1939 the squadron was completely re-equipped with Sunderlands.